 Try to schedule each switchover so that employees know it is coming.
 This allows you to make it clear when certain services are expected to be down, meaning that they will not be caught off-guard while trying to use a program on their own machines.

 Let your employees know what you are changing.
-This includes moving to new tools, updating particular services, moving files around, or any other changes like that.
+This includes moving to new tools such as rostering apps, updating particular services, moving files around, or any other changes like that.
 Keeping them informed is important for making sure that they can still do their jobs correctly after the switchover.

 If a change is likely to impact customers – such as website software being adjusted and locking out the online purchasing options for a while – then post notices or announcements about it.
 Ideally, you should inform them ahead of time, letting them make last-minute purchases or other actions before they are temporarily locked out of doing so.